Ryo-Miyamo/ANNOVAR-CostumDB-AlleleFrequency/README.md

 2. Place your `.vcf`, `.vcf.gz`, or `.vcf.bgz` file(s), with or without index files, in the `data` directory.
 (For instance, place the *tommo-54kjpn-20230626r3-GRCh38-af-autosome.vcf.gz* and *tommo-54kjpn-20230626r3-GRCh38-af-chrX_PAR2.vcf.gz* files, along with their index files, into the data directory.
 Please be aware of the duplication between the PAR2 and PAR3 files.)

 3. Edit the main script to update the `Paths Configuration` and, if necessary, specify the column name (`colname_ANN`) to be included in the final output file.
+The value of `colname_ANN` is reflected in the name of the final output file.

 4. Assign execution permissions to the main script and run the script.